woleet/woleet.id-server/README.md

 Woleet.ID Server requires a TLS certificate.
-It can be [self signed](https://www.digitalocean.com/community/tutorials/how-to-create-an-ssl-certificate-on-nginx-for-ubuntu-14-04) but it is highly recommended to use an Organization Validation (OV) certificate, since your organization's identity information will be extracted from this certificate during the identity verification process).
+It can be [self signed](https://www.digitalocean.com/community/tutorials/how-to-create-an-ssl-certificate-on-nginx-for-ubuntu-14-04) but it is highly recommended to use an Organization Validation (OV) certificate, since your organization's identity information will be extracted from this certificate during the identity verification process.

 You need to set two environment variables pointing to the certificate and its associate key: